-Amy pointed out that it had seemed like current A&P faculty could opt into the new policy, but people got a letter from the chair[?] saying “This is your new title.”
-There is confusion about how people are included into things.
+A GFC Member pointed out that it had seemed like current faculty could opt into the new policy, but people got a letter from their chair saying “This is your new title.”
+There is confusion about how people are placed into the new policy.
 Kerry offered to follow up with Dean of Arts and Sciences.
 She explained that the process wasn’t always transparent to individuals.
+The Provost’s office worked with departments to examine positions and classifications during the transition.
 A Ph.D. doesn’t necessarily dictate the reclassification, but it represented the “first cut,” followed by exceptions for someone without a Ph.D., but doing the work of a Ph.D..—for example, someone with commensurate experience (top oboe player in national symphony) or someone teaching grad students.

-Bethany Teachman (Psychology) and John O’Brien (English) have taken on role of faculty guides; they are a confidential place to go to.
-They are not part of the hierarchy.Amy referenced a colleague who is ABD, who followed through with the faculty guides, and is a Senior Lecturer, but it is same job as those with Ph.d. who are professors.
+The GFC member referenced a colleague in the music department who is ABD, who followed through with the faculty guides, and is a Senior Lecturer, but has the same job as those with Ph.d. who are professors.
 Laura said they would ask the Music dept. for criteria used to determine reclassification.
 She pointed out: “We didn’t leave it an option whether to be reclassified; the part that is optional is if you were not reviewed under the old system, you can opt to go through ECE review or be reviewed for promotion under new system.
 The same protections apply for Senior and Distinguished Lecturers as for professors under the new system.”

 Kerry noted that she needs to talk with Spanish, Music, Applied Math, and possibly Slavic and Architecture (based on additional suggestions offered by various individuals).